 Greening the Air

-Cities around the world are taking trees more seriously than ever.
+Cities around the world are taking urban forestry more seriously than ever.
 Beyond providing shade and beautifying the streetscape, trees are an increasingly important part of urban infrastructure.

 Trees can serve to absorb stormwater runoff and reduce the possibility of inundated sewers that trigger combined sewer overflows in addition to naturally filtering and cleaning rainwater.
 Moreover, trees are can reduce the urban heat island effect and contribute to healthier air.